Pecunia201/Mobile-PWA/README.md

-Disclaimer: I needed a lot of help with completing ``scripts.js``, so I can't consider the code to be entirely representative of my proficiency in JavaScript.
+> **Disclaimer**: I got a lot of help to finish ``scripts.js``, so I can't consider the code to be entirely representative of my proficiency in JavaScript.
 However, all code was conceptualised and implemented by me.

 # Mobile-PWA: Portfolio Mock Banking App